Stellaris-code/hollyhock-fork/doc/patching.md

 # Patching the fx-CP400 firmware
 This isn't a fun process at the moment, but it works.
 Hopefully, in the future, this process will be easier - but it isn't yet.
 If you run into any serious trouble, reach out to me on [Twitter](http://twitter.com/The6P4C) or [Reddit](http://reddit.com/u/The6P4C) and I *may* be able to help you out.

 You need both a Windows and Linux machine to complete this process (as there is no updater for Linux, and the extraction tool extracts the firmware from the Windows DLLs).
 I'd recommend a virtual machine (or Vagrant box for simplicity) rather than two physical machines.

-You'll also need a resource editor program - [Resource Hacker](http://www.angusj.com/resourcehacker/) has been tested to work - and the [ProcMon](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) tool from Microsoft.
+You'll also need a resource editor program - [Resource Hacker](http://www.angusj.com/resourcehacker/) has been tested to work (Visual Studio can also be used to replace the RCDATA resource - just be careful to give the replaced resource an ID of 3070!).

 ## 0. Clone this repository
 Clone this repository onto your machine.
 If you're using a virtual machine, this is really great place to use the shared folders feature your VM host probably provides.